- Joined

-ok that i agree with fuck wayland
+ok that i agree with fuck waylandthis shit is like wayland

-i am not going to use a broken beta game engine this shit is like wayland
+then what do you use instead theni am not going to use a broken beta game engine this shit is like wayland

 then what do you use instead then